 Nearby Towns and Villages:

 8 mins – Debenham: The quintessential Suffolk village, Debenham offers all the traditional preserves of village life: a butcher, baker, newsagent, post office, florist, antiques shop, and small co-operative supermarket.
-With a couple of chocolate box boutiques, a pottery barn, a handful of cafés, a lovely church, and two pubs (The Woolpack and The Angel), Debenham is perfect for a morning stroll.
+With a couple of chocolate box boutiques, a pottery barn, a handful of cafés, a lovely church, and two pubs (The Woolpack and The Lion), Debenham is perfect for a morning stroll.

 20 mins – Ipswich: Suffolk’s county settlement is one of England’s oldest towns.
 Once home to the famous Cardinal Wolsey and later the painter Thomas Gainsborough, Ipswich’s rich history is reflected in its eclectic mix of architecture: timber-framed medieval buildings, the stunning Christchurch Park and Mansion, Norman Foster’s intimidatingly modern Willis Building, and the chic new Waterfront development all share space in the town.
 Our tip?
 For that real “holiday” feel, have a drink among the boats at one of the waterside bars and restaurants, kick back, and watch the world go by.